Aquatic locomotion: Aquatic tetrapods

 While tetrapods lost many of their natural adaptations to swimming when they evolved onto the land, many have re-evolved the ability to swim or have indeed returned to a completely aquatic lifestyle.

-Primarily or exclusively aquatic animals have re-evolved from terrestrial tetrapods multiple times: examples include amphibians such as newts, reptiles such as crocodiles, sea turtles, ichthyosaurs, plesiosaurs and mosasaurs, marine mammals such as whales, seals and otters, and birds such as penguins.
-Many species of snakes are also aquatic and live their entire lives in the water.
-Among invertebrates, a number of insect species have adaptations for aquatic life and locomotion.
-Examples of aquatic insects include dragonfly larvae, water boatmen, and diving beetles.
-There are also aquatic spiders, although they tend to prefer other modes of locomotion under water than swimming proper.
+Primarily or exclusively aquatic animals have re-evolved from terrestrial tetrapods multiple times: examples include amphibians such as newts, reptiles such as crocodiles, snakes, sea turtles, and ichthyosaurs, marine mammals such as whales, and birds such as penguins.